 Our journey then continues to Anuradhapura.
 Along the way, we will visit a coconut plantation and experience the agriculture and operations of the area.
 Coconuts are the livelihood of most Sri Lankans.

 After a full day, we will spend the evening getting settled into our relaxing resort and spa hotel.
-Dinner this evening will be an exquisite BBQ at a local rice field.
+Our Welcome Dinner this evening will be an exquisite BBQ at a local rice field.

 Day 3 -